-The Aussie Super Red Discosoma Mushrooms are usually described as Mushroom Anemones, Disc Anemones, False Polyp and also Gem Polyp's.
-This species, was recently added to the Discosoma family, loved by aquarist's throughout the world.
+The Super Red Mushroom comes from Australia.
+This species, was recently added to the Discosoma family.
 Like other Discosoma mushrooms there are many variations of the Red color from brighter to darker.
-Red is not a common color in aquaria, well at least a true Red, since most Reds border on orange or brown.
-These mushrooms are a welcome member, taking out nutrients that we don't want in our system, as well as adorning an area of rock with their beautiful Super Red coloring.
-Besides their impressive coloring, the Super Red Mushrooms grows to 3"-4" in diameter and is a great addition to any reef tank, or to larger sized aquariums as well.
+Red is not a common color in aquaria, well at least a true Red.
+These mushrooms are a welcome member, adorning an area of rock with their beautiful Super Red color.
+Besides their impressive color, Super Red Mushrooms grow to 3"-4" in diameter.
 The Aussie Super Red Discosoma Mushroom propagates slowly, but does propagate in captivity.

 Water Flow and Lighting